Are you a U-M International Student? Interested in taking part in the U.S. elections this year? Then read on!

 6. Remind Your Friends to Vote: This election is too important for those who can vote to stay at home.
 College students have busy schedules, so it is important that they make a plan to vote.
 Remind your friends to schedule a time to vote!

 7. Familiarize Yourself with Campus-based Initiatives: Check out U-M’s Ginsberg Center’s website for more information on campus-based voting efforts including the Big Ten Voting Challenge.
+Here are a few other campus initiatives related to the election:

 8. Run for Campus Office: There are plenty of elected positions within student organizations, including U-M’s Central Student Government and Rackham Student Government, where you can influence the activities, policies, and climate at the University.
 Run for office – and vote in student elections!